todrobbins/ptree/spec/birth.md

 # Restrictions
 * Only one child per birth.
+* Only one father per birth.
+* Only one mother per birth.
 * Only one date per birth.
 * Only one place per birth.